klmnden/azure-docs.tr-tr/articles/stream-analytics/stream-analytics-previews.md

 ## <a name="private-previews"></a>Özel önizleme

 Aşağıdaki özellikler için özel Önizleme aşamasındadır.
-Bu önizlemeler erişmek için Azure Stream Analytics özel Önizleme ziyaret [kaydolun](https://aka.ms/ASApreview1) sayfası.

 ### <a name="anomaly-detection"></a>Anomali Algılama